 'Graham Thomas' rose

-Rosa 'Graham Thomas' bears warm peachy-yellow blooms that appear in clusters and have the enticing scent of antique roses and a hint of violets.
+This variety of Rosa bears warm peachy-yellow blooms that appear in clusters and have the enticing scent of antique roses and a hint of violets.
 This vigorous variety grows to 5 feet tall and 4 feet wide as a pruned shrub rose or 12 feet tall as a climber.
 Zones 4-9

 Rosa 'Heritage' features huge, pale pink blooms that possess a sweet combination of fruit, honey, and carnation.
 They appear continuously through the season on the rounded, shrubby plant.
 It grows to 5 feet tall and 4 feet wide as a shrub or to 7 feet if allowed to climb.
 Zones 5-9